Kumbakonam

-Kumbakonam (formerly spelt as Coombaconum or Combaconum), or Kudanthai, is a city municipal corporation in the Thanjavur district in the Indian state of Tamil Nadu.
-It is located 40 km from Thanjavur and 282 km from Chennai and is the headquarters of the Kumbakonam taluk of Thanjavur district.
-It is the second largest city in the district after Thanjavur.
-The city is bounded by two rivers, the Kaveri River to the north and Arasalar River to the south.
-Kumbakonam is known as a "Temple City" due to the prevalence of a number of temples here and is noted for its Mahamaham festival, which happens once in 12 years, attracting people from all over the country.
+Kumbakonam (Note: Anglicised as Coombaconum or Combaconum) or Kudanthai is a city municipal corporation in the Thanjavur district, Tamil Nadu, India.
+Located 40 km from Thanjavur and 282 km from Chennai and it is the headquarters of the Kumbakonam taluk.
+It is the second-largest city in the district after Thanjavur and is bounded by two rivers: the Kaveri to the north and Arasalar to the south.
+Kumbakonam is known as temple city due to its high concentration of Hindu shrines and it hosts Mahamaham festival every 12 years, attracting pilgrims from all over the country.

-Kumbakonam dates back to the Sangam period and was ruled by the Early Cholas, Pallavas, Mutharaiyar dynasty, Medieval Cholas, Later Cholas, Pandyas, the Vijayanagara Empire, Madurai Nayaks, Thanjavur Nayaks and the Thanjavur Marathas.
-It rose to be a prominent town between the seventh and ninth centuries AD, when it served as a capital of the Medieval Cholas.
-The city reached the zenith of its prosperity during the British Raj when it was a prominent centre of European education and Hindu culture; and it acquired the cultural name, the "Cambridge of South India".
-In 1866, Kumbakonam was officially constituted as a municipality, which today comprises 48 wards, making it the second largest local civil body in Thanjavur district.
-It became a municipal corporation on 24 August 2021.
+Kumbakonam dates back to the Sangam period and was historically ruled by the Early Cholas, Pallavas, Mutharaiyars, Medieval Cholas, Later Cholas, Pandyas, the Vijayanagara Empire, the Madurai and Thanjavur Nayaks and the Thanjavur Marathas.
+It was the seat of medieval Cholas between the 7th and 8th centuries CE.
+During the British Raj, the city developed into a major center for Hindu scholarship and Western education, earning the name, the "Cambridge of South India".
+Kumbakonam was initially constituted as a municipality in 1866, it was upgraded to a municipal corporation on 24 August 2021 and comprises 48 wards.

 Etymology

-The name "Kumbakonam", roughly translated in English as the "Pot's Corner", is believed to be an allusion to the mythical pot (kumbha) of the Hindu god Brahma that contained the seed of all living beings on earth.
-The kumbha is believed to have been displaced by a pralaya (dissolution of the universe) and ultimately came to rest at the spot where the town of Kumbakonam now stands.
-This event is now commemorated in the Mahamaham festival held every 12 years.
-Kumbakonam is also known as Baskarashetram and Kumbam from time immemorial and as Kudanthai in ancient times.
-Kumbakonam is also spelt as Coombaconum in the records of British India.
-Kumbakonam was also formerly known by the Tamil name of Kudamukku.
-Kumbakonam is also identified with the Sangam age settlement of Kudavayil.
+The name Kumbakonam, roughly translated as "Pot's Corner", alludes to the mythical pot (kumbha) of the Hindu creator god Brahma, which contained the seeds of all living beings.
+The kumbha is traditionally believed to have been displaced during a pralaya (cosmic dissolution) and came to rest at the present site of the city.
+This tradtional event is now commemorated in the Mahamaham festival held every 12 years.
+Historical records & classical texts refer to the town as Baskarashetram, Kumbam, and Kudanthai, while colonial records of British India spelled it as Coombaconum.
+It was formerly known in Tamil as Kudamukku and is identified with the Sangam-period settlement of Kudavayil.